Esadruhn/owkin_elixir_hackathon/README.md

 The data is in two folders, `target_0` and `target_1`.
 Images in the `target_0` folder have the label 0 (not tumoral), images in the `target_1` folder have the label 1 (tumoral).

+Once you have trained your model, you need to perform inference on the test data in `/home/user/data/ML/test` and the submit the results to the [Kaggle platform](https://www.kaggle.com/c/biohackathon21-project-30/overview)

+## FL challenge
+### Owkin Connect
+For the FL challenge, the Owkin Connect (also called Substra) software will be used.
+The software is made up of a python library and a deployed platform on the cloud.
+Documentation for the software can be found in the [substra_materials](substra_materials) folder.
+In particular there is:
+- a [api_reference](api_reference) folder with the API reference and the description of the main objects.
+- a [quick start notebook](substra_materials/titanic_example/quick_start.ipynb) that shows a simple use of Connect on a single dataset (titanic dataset).
+- the [concept file](substra_materials/concepts.md) that explains the main concepts of Substra.

+### Challenge

+For the FL challenge we consider three datasets, that are distribued on 3 nodes: A, B and C.
+The train data used for the ML challenge correspond the to node A data.
+The node B and node C are new.

+When you launch FL computations, you can run them locally (debug mode) or in the deployed mode.
+We advise you to start little experiments locally first.
+To use the Connect locally you need to put `DEBUG=True` in your main.py file.
+An end to end example is provided in the [fl_example](fl_example) folder.

 ## Share the code